microsoft/aca-dev-day/labs/1.ACA_Intro/with-fqdn/README.md

   --logs-workspace-key $LOG_ANALYTICS_WORKSPACE_CLIENT_SECRET \
   --location $LOCATION

-# Deploy the container-2-dotnet dotnet-app
+# Deploy the container-2-dotnet dotnet-app.
+Note that the ingress is internal
+# meaning you can't reach this container app from outside the environment
 az containerapp create \
   --name dotnet-app \
   --resource-group $RESOURCE_GROUP \